 The Lee Rigby House

-The Lee Rigby House is a 2-family house has been made available for our Foundation’s use, on a quiet country estate in Staffordshire.
+The Lee Rigby House is a 2-family house has been made available for our Foundation’s use by partner charity, The Kendo Nagasaki Foundation.
 It’s well into a complete refurbishment, and will be a lovely ‘Retreat’ get-away for those who need to escape from their everyday pressures and find complete peace and quiet.
-We’re looking forward to being able to bring families here early in the new year.
+Set amidst beautiful mature trees and overlooking paddocks to the south, it’s an idyllic getaway with a wonderful natural atmosphere.
+We’re looking forward to being able to bring families here in mid-2017 – please help us to make this happen as soon as possible by hitting the “Donate” button below, or get in touch with us if you can donate furniture or other goods,

 The Lee Rigby Lodge

-Just up the hill a little from the Lee Rigby House, the building that will become the home to the Lee Rigby Lodge is good and sound, but it needs refurbishing and equipping with such things as new windows, a new heating system, new sanitaryware, and new furnishings throughout.
-We’re now working towards raising the necessary funds for all this work.
+Just up the hill a little from the Lee Rigby House is the building that will become the home to the Lee Rigby Lodge.
+It is good and sound, but it needs refurbishing and equipping with such things as new windows, a new heating system, new sanitaryware, and new furnishings throughout.
+We’re now working towards raising the necessary funds for all this work – this is a big project, which we are looking to start as soon as we are able to accommodate guests at the Lee Rigby House and the Annexe building, so, once again, your donations and support will make this happen sooner.

 Veterans and forces families have already visited the site of the House and Lodge, and have universally said that the location seems to automatically lift any feelings of stress and tension, and that staying there for a week would be very calming and empowering.
 We look forward to welcoming them back to the completed ‘retreats’, so that they can indeed relax, de-stress, and find the strength to re-build their lives.